zeynepozcelk/Hyperspectral-image-classification-with-CNN/README.md

 The project achieves an overall accuracy of 85% using SVM with RBF kernel, C=1, and gamma=0.1.

 ## Credits
 This project is created by Zeynep Ozcelik.
-The Indian Pines dataset is provided by the University of Basque Country.
+The Indian Pines dataset is provided by the university of Basque Country.
 The code is adapted from the "Remote Sensing Image Classification with Python" tutorial by Hamed Habibi on Towards Data Science.